weizhao-BME/metis-project2/README.md

 ---

-## Web Scraping and Linear Regression: Recommendations for buying Used Vehicle Based on regression analysis
+## Recommendations on buying Used Vehicle Based on regression analysis

+##### Web Scraping and Linear Regression Analysis

+Project timeline: Two weeks

-Project timeline: two weeks; final presentation is posted [coming soon]()
+Final presentation is posted [coming soon]()

 ---